 Skip to content

-A 60-minute drive from the Kotoka International Airport, our campus combines traditional design, modern technology, and environmental best practices to create an inspiring base for young leaders from across Africa to convene and collaborate.
+A 60-minute drive from the Kotoka International Airport, our campus combines traditional design, modern technology, and environmental best practices to create an inspiring base for young leaders across Africa to convene and collaborate.

 Most class sizes at Ashesi are small, and our classrooms and labs are mostly flexible spaces for different kinds of in-class activities.
 Our labs and workshops also feature tools and equipment, from 3D printers to laser cutters, to support advanced hands-on learning, research, and innovation.